MoonModules/WLED-Docs/docs/WLEDSR/Home.md

 * Multiple panels of 2D led's.
 * 2D segments.
 * Dynamic naming and visibility of sliders.
-* An interpreter - for creating your own custom effects.
+* An interpreter - for creating your own effects (ARTI-FX).
 * Configuration setting for 2D, panels, noise squelch, gain, and UDP sound synchronization.